 While we try to take detailed notes during Discovery meetings or interviews, they typically make for a poor reference so after every conversation, we write up a summary of our impressions, main takeaways, and any context that qualifies what we’ve learned.

 The goal of this phase is to learn how to take the audience from introduction to understanding in a way that feels effortless to them.
 By the time we’ve completed all of our meetings, research, and interviews for a project, we’re usually able to recognize some trends which help us distill the themes that will inform the rest of the project including messaging, look and feel, and layout.
 Further, we’re pretty much able to anticipate what the audience will want to know and when.

 When working on our recommendations or the end product, we like to keep in mind that the audience isn’t captive.
 We know we have to earn their attention and we do that in part by being respectful of them and their time — helping them accomplish something or solve a problem they have as quickly and easily as possible.

 We’re always trying to improve our own question-asking skills and one way we do this is by listening to great interviewers.
 They’re easy to identify because they can talk to almost anyone about anything and the conversation is captivating.

 Some people we consider to be great interviewers are Rachel Maddow, Ezra Klein, and the duo of Jessica Helfand and Michael Bierut on the The Design of Business Podcast.
 If you get a chance to listen to any of their interviews, pay attention to how the questions are asked, the pauses for clarification, and how follow-up questions add important context to the information being shared.

 Asking questions is truly an art and like anything, you get better at it with practice.
-If you have questions about asking questions, we’d be happy to answer.
+If you have questions about asking questions, I’d be happy to answer.